0xsequence/niftyswap-liquidity-migrator/README.md

 Use the `--broadcast` flag to broadcast the transaction to the network.

+Note when using this script the deployer will be set as the contract owner.
+The contract owner is able to recover tokens sent to the contract.
+With normal use, migration is atomic and no tokens should be left in the contract.
+This function exists for emergency uses only.

 ### Run migration

 Obtain suitable values for migration.
 This can be done manual or via the script.